-On May 3, 2014 the HOG chapter I belong to was conducting a group riding class.
+The HOG chapter I belong to was conducting a group riding class.
 We use the class to teach new members and others how we ride as a group.
-After a 1hour classroom presentation, we took to the road to put this information into practice.
+After a 1 hour classroom presentation, we took to the road to put this information into practice.
 We had 2 safety officers riding sweep at the end of the group.
 About 20 minutes into the ride I saw the group slowing down and bunching up.
 I then saw a pickup truck straddling the centerline of the road.
-My first thought was “what’s happening?
+My first thought was, “what’s happening?
 What’s going on”?
 As I got closer I saw the bottom of a motorcycle.
 I instantly hit my CB Radio button and called thru the radio, “Bike down!
-Bike down”.
+Bike down!”.
 The other safety officer promptly headed to the scene.
-I implemented our training “P.A.C.T.”
+I implemented our training, “P.A.C.T.”

 Prevent Further Injury: I stayed at the rear of the group until all riders were clear of the scene.
 I put my flashers on and parked my motorcycle blocking the traffic lane to assist with traffic control.

 Assess the Situation: As I approached the scene I was surveying what was happening.
 We had not 1 bike but 2 bikes down.

 Contact the EMS: I could see that someone was on the phone with EMS